-Several policies are implemented to evaluate the good governance practices of investee companies:
+Several methods are implemented to assess good governance practices of the investee companies:

-- The analysis of governance practices within the ESG analysis (pillar G).
-For each Issuer, the ESG analysis includes an analysis of the company's governance, with indicators revolving around: - Its governance structure: Respect for the rights of minority shareholders Composition and functioning of Boards or Committees, Remuneration of Executives, Accounts, Audit and Taxation; - And its Market Behaviour: Business Practices. - 2.
-The weekly monitoring of ESG controversies: the ESG analysis also takes into account the presence of controversies on the issues above-mentioned and their management by the issuers. - 3.
-The Management Company's exclusion policy linked to the United Nations Global Compact, in particular its principle n°10: "Companies are invited to act against corruption in all its forms, including extortion and bribes"1.
-Companies that face serious and/or systemic controversies on a recurring or frequent basis on this principle and which have not put in place appropriate remedial measures, are excluded from the universe. of investment. - 4.
-The voting and shareholder engagement policy, for securities invested in shares.
-It is based on the most rigorous governance standards (principles of corporate governance of the G20 and the OECD, AFEP MEDEF governance code, etc.).
-On the one hand, within the framework of the voting policy, the Management Company may have recourse to several actions within the framework of general meetings (dialogue, written question, filing of a resolution, protest vote, etc.) level of the ESG rating (application of a bonus or malus).
-In addition, the engagement policy translates into dialogue with certain companies to not only obtain additional information on its CSR strategy, but also to encourage it to improve its practices, particularly in terms of governance.
-This engagement policy is subject to an escalation process, which may also result in a filing of a resolution or a protest vote or an impact on the ESG rating.
+- 1. Analysis of governance practices within the ESG analysis (pillar G).
+For each Issuer, the ESG analysis incorporates an analysis of corporate governance, with the following themes and issues: - its governance structure: Respect for minority shareholder rights The composition and operation of boards or committees, Remuneration of executives, Accounts, audits and taxation; and - its market behaviour: Business practices. - 2.
+Weekly monitoring of ESG controversies: the ESG analysis also takes into account the presence of controversies on the above-mentioned themes and their management by issuers. - 3.
+The Management Company's exclusion policy related to the UN Global Compact, including its Principle 10: "Businesses should work against corruption in all its forms, including extortion and bribery".1 Companies which are dealing with serious and/or systemic controversies on this principle on a recurrent or frequent basis, and which have not implemented appropriate remedial measures, are excluded from the investment universe. - 4.
+The voting and shareholder2 engagement policy: This policy is based on the most rigorous governance standards (G20/OECD Principles of Corporate Governance, AFEP-MEDEF Code, etc.).
+Firstly, in connection with the voting policy, the Management Company may have recourse to several actions in the context of general meetings (dialogue, written questions, filing of resolutions, protest votes, etc.).
+In addition, the engagement policy is reflected in dialogue with certain companies, not only in order to have additional information on their CSR strategy, but also to encourage them to improve their practices, particularly in terms of governance.

 In the investment process ESG profile of a company is assessed.
-Kempen Capital Management look at each company on a case-bycase basis, taking into account material risks in a given industry in combination with the company's respective risk exposure, practices and disclosure.
+Kempen Capital Management look at each company on a caseby-case basis, taking into account material risks in a given industry in combination with the company's respective risk exposure, practices and disclosure.